 Ad Valorem Tax Benefits

-The MVP project could generate up to $1.8 million in annual county ad valorem taxes (property taxes) once in service.
+The MVP project is expected to generate $2.2 million in annual county ad valorem taxes (property taxes) once in service.

 Residential, Commercial, and Municipal

 Most of the county has access to natural gas.
 Two-thirds of the county’s residents use natural gas as their primary source for home heating.
 Riner is one of the last major areas without natural gas access, and the MVP project could help provide additional supplies to service the residential, commercial, and municipal sectors.
 Additional natural gas access also could enable the conversion of Virginia Tech’s Central Steam Plant from coal to gas.
 Coal accounts for 78% of the plant’s fuel input while gas and fuel oil account for 20% and 2%, respectively.